 The Technology Project is a collaborative enterprise between the Department of Developmental Disabilities and The Ohio State University Nisonger Center.
 The project aims to take an in-depth look at the role technology, including remote support, plays in the lives of people with developmental disabilities and their families, create a vision for how the use of technology may be improved and expanded upon, and identify technological advances that might benefit people with developmental disabilities by increasing their independence.

 The Technology Project can be separated into 3 parts:

-- Conduct Focus Groups and Interviews regarding remote monitoring
+- Conduct Focus Groups and Interviews regarding remote support

 - Conduct a national review of technologies that currently enable people with developmental disabilities to live and participate in their communities with less direct support from caregivers